openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

 Enabling and using LTI Deep Linking
 ===================================

+The Deep Linking service (LTI-DL) allows course creators to select and configure the content displayed to learners through Open edX Studio, removing the need to use custom parameters and settings when setting up content, improving the ease of use and content authoring experience.

-To set up LTI Deep Linking (LTI-DL) services on a component, follow these steps.
+To set up LTI-DL services on a component, follow these steps.

 #.
 Locate the unit and LTI component in which you want to enable LTI-DL functionality.